0x80/isolate-package/README.md

 - Isolate a monorepo package with its internal dependencies to form a self-contained installable package.
 - Deterministic deployment by generating an isolated lockfile based on the existing monorepo lockfile.
-Currently this feature is only supported for PNPM.
+Currently this feature is only supported for NPM and PNPM.
 See [lockfiles](#lockfiles) for more information.
 - Zero-config for the vast majority of use-cases, with no manual steps involved.
 - Support for PNPM, NPM and Yarn.
 - Compatible with the Firebase tools CLI, incl 1st gen and 2nd gen Firebase